 Opening sentence: “Your one Aisling is absolutely gas, isn’t she?”

-You may have got a hint from the title, this book is very Irish.
-What I mean by that is it’s jam-packed full of Irish colloquial language (‘Jesus, Maj, you’re some hames’), legendary Irish places (Coppers nightclub – this article titled ‘12 reason why Coppers is such a bizarre national phenomenon‘ should explain all ), much loved Irish events (The Rose of Tralee), Irish sport (camogie) and native names (10 points to any non-Irish person who can pronounce one of the main characters: Sadbhb.
+You may have got a hint from the title (to give it its full title: Oh My God, What a Complete Aisling: Just a Small-Town Girl Living in a Notions World), this book is very Irish.
+What I mean by that is it’s jam-packed full of Irish colloquial language (‘Jesus, Maj, you’re some hames’), legendary Irish places (Coppers nightclub – this article titled ‘12 reason why Coppers is such a bizarre national phenomenon‘ should explain all ), much loved Irish events (The Rose of Tralee), Irish sport (camogie) and native names (10 points to any non-Irish person who can pronounce one of the main characters: Sadhbh.
 No?
 It’s ‘sive’, rhymes with five.)

 I’ve never included a little dictionary in a review before, but if you’re not Irish, or have never been to Ireland, you might need this quick guide to the Irish words and references that pop up in the book, to save yourself the bother of Googling as you read: